Williampc1917/Parking-Spot-Detector/README.md

 ## Design Considerations

-During the development of the Parking Spot Tracker, certain constraints and considerations influenced the design and implementation:
+During the development of the Parking Spot Detector, certain constraints and considerations influenced the design and implementation:

 - **Camera Stream Access**: Ideally, accessing the RTSP stream of the camera directly would have been the most efficient approach.
 However, due to administrative restrictions on the cameras, this was not feasible.
 As a workaround, the live feed was captured from a second monitor.
 ## License